Regulatory actions for Feb. 20, 2025

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Atreon, Cathvision, Ezra, Hologic.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Asklepios, Bayer, Boehringer, Celltrion, Clarity, Doron, Harmony, PTC, Vivozo.

 Briefs